 5. USE ALL 10 FINGERS

 Two-finger "hunt and peck" typing has a hard ceiling of around 40 WPM.
-Touch typing with all 10 fingers can take you to 80, 100, even 120+ WPM with practice.
+Touch typing with all 10 fingers can take you to 80, 100, even 120+ WPM with consistent practice.
+Assign each finger to its specific key zones and stick to it — even when it feels slow at first.

 6. TRACK YOUR PROGRESS

 Seeing your WPM improve over time is incredibly motivating.
 Keep a log or use a platform that tracks your history automatically.
+TypingBIRDS records your personal best for every difficulty level and shows a live Ghost Racing ghost of your best run — so you're literally competing against yourself every session.

 7. TRY DIFFERENT MODES